K11MCH1/WinlatorTurnipDrivers/README.md

+# Important Announcement:
+## With the discontinuation of the GLIBC project, this repository will no longer be maintained and will become inactive.
+Moving forward, Winlator Bionic with AdrenoTools will take its place as the preferred solution.
+The drivers provided by <a href="https://gitlab.freedesktop.org/mesa/mesa/-/issues">AdrenoToolsDrivers</a> are fully compatible with this new framework.

 # Winlator Turnip Drivers
 A repository containing custom drivers for <a href="https://github.com/brunodev85/winlator">Winlator</a>
 - Turnip drivers are compiled from <a href="https://docs.mesa3d.org/index.html">Mesa</a> source.